Pixep/qt-contribution-docker/README.md

 docker run -d -p 5901:5901 -p 6901:6901 --privileged aleravat/qt-contribution-env:latest
 ```

+You can then use a VNC client to connect on `127.0.0.1:5901`, or browse to `http://127.0.0.1:6901`.
+The default password inherited from the base image is `vncpassword`.

 ## Custom build
 The command below will build the image from scratch.
 We used `tee` to redirects the output to standard output and a build log.
 ```